RIKEN-RCCS/lens3/v1/doc/setting-guide.md

 ### Required Headers

 Lens3-Api requires "X-Remote-User", which holds an authenticated user claim.
 Lens3-Api trusts the "X-Remote-User" header passed by the proxy.
-Make sure the header is properly prepared by the proxy.
+Make sure the header is properly filtered and prepared by the proxy.

-The following headers are passed to the Lens3-Mux and Lens3-Api by the proxy.
 Lens3-Mux requires {"Host", "X-Forwarded-For", "X-Forwarded-Host", "X-Forwarded-Server", "X-Forwarded-Proto", "X-Real-IP"}.
 "Connection" (for keep-alive) is forced unset for Lens3-Mux.

 These are all practically standard headers.

-Note {"X-Forwarded-For", "X-Forwarded-Host", "X-Forwarded-Server"} are implicitly set by Apache proxy.
+Note {"X-Forwarded-For", "X-Forwarded-Host", "X-Forwarded-Server"} are implicitly set by Apache.

 ### Proxy Path Choices

 A path, "location" or "proxypass", should be "/" for Lens3-Mux, because a path cannot be specified for the S3 service.
-If Lens3-Mux and Lens3-Api are co-hosted, the Lens3-Mux path should be "/" and the Lens3-Api path should be something like "/lens3.api/" that is NOT legitimate bucket names.
+If Lens3-Mux and Lens3-Api services are co-hosted, the Lens3-Mux path should be "/" and the Lens3-Api path should be something like "/lens3.api/" that is NOT legitimate bucket names.
 We will use "lens3.api" in the following.

 Please refer to the note on running MinIO with a proxy, saying: "The S3 API signature calculation algorithm does not support proxy schemes